Ekurhuleni FM

 Ekurhuleni FM, previously known as East Rand Stereo was a community radio station based in Springs, Gauteng, South Africa.
 It was broadcasts on the 93.9 FM radio frequency across the East Rand and Ekurhuleni area.

-The station was one of the first to go on air on 1 November 1995, during the birth of community radio in South Africa in the early nineties.
+The station was one of the first to go on air on 1 November 1995, during the birth of community radio in South Africa in the early 1990s.

 History

 The station was founded as East Rand Stereo and initially broadcast from a studio in Casseldale Springs with a small reception area.
 Its first license was granted for three and a half days a week, sharing its 93.9 FM frequency with another community radio station.

 It received a license in 1999 to broadcast seven days a week, 24 hours a day.
 In 2004 they became one of the first community radio stations to receive a permanent four-year license, and in 2009 the station received its new converted permanent class license under the new Electronic Communication Act, which replaced all previous broadcasting acts.

 Its current studio in located in Springs Mall.